boostercloud/booster/docs/README.md

         └── CreatePost.ts
 ```

+As we mentioned before, commands are the input of our system. they're requested
+by the users, validate the input, and store one or more events, so we have to
-We still need to define two more things:
+define two more things:

 1. Who is authorized to run this command.
 1. And what events are being triggered when the command is executed.

+Booster allows you to define authorization strategies.
+We will cover that
-We will create the first Event later on this guide so, let's start authorizing `'all'` to
+later so, let's start by allowing anyone to send this command to our application
-run this command, to do so edit `src/commands/CreatePost.ts` like this:
+.
+To do that, add the string `'all'` to the the `authorize` parameter of the
+`@command` decorator.
+Your `CreatePost` command should look like this:

 ```typescript
 @Command({